sergeev-alexander/java-filmorate/README.md

 # Filmorate app
-Educational project for adding, advanced search and rating of films by users.
+Educational project for adding, advanced search and rating various films by users.